blahpunk/EZ_ffmpeg/README.md

 # EZ_ffmpeg

 ## Overview
-EZ_ffmpeg is a Python-based GUI application designed to simplify video and audio processing tasks.
-The application allows users to batch process video files by normalizing audio levels and converting the audio to stereo format.
-The UI is sleek and intuitive, featuring a dark theme with dark aqua accents.
+EZ_ffmpeg is a Python-based GUI application that provides an intuitive interface for adjusting video settings.
+The app allows users to configure various video and audio processing options, including converting the primary audio track to stereo, adjusting MB/min rate, and batch processing multiple video files.
+The user interface is designed with a sleek, futuristic dark theme featuring dark aqua accents.

 ## Features
-- **Audio Normalization:** Automatically normalizes the audio of the primary track using ffmpeg's capabilities.
+- **Adjustable Video Settings:** Easily configure video processing options such as MB/min rate, audio track conversion, and more through the user interface.
-- **Stereo Conversion:** Converts the primary audio track to stereo format while preserving the original video and subtitle tracks.
+- **Stereo Conversion:** Convert the primary audio track to stereo format while preserving the original video and subtitle tracks.
 - **Batch Processing:** Queue multiple video files and process them sequentially.
-- **Customizable Settings:** Adjust the MB/min rate and choose whether to replace the original files.
+- **File Replacement Option:** Choose whether to replace the original file with the processed one.
-- **User-Friendly Interface:** Monitor processing progress with a responsive, visually appealing interface.
+- **User-Friendly Interface:** Monitor processing progress with real-time updates in a visually appealing interface.

 ## Requirements
 - Python 3.8+